the MAC:

 COURSE STRUCTURE -

-Done.
 Students do the work - must produce or participate in the learning.
 Not doing it is not acceptable.
-We don't allow our students to ditch assignments or accept "Cs get degrees".
+We don't allow our students to ditch assignments or class.

-Tracking the work, the growth, and the experience of the candidate, sure to impress and assuage any hesitation to hire.
+These strategies help offer a diversity of judgement, and prepare for the destiny of leadership our graduates will take on.
+Tracking the work, the growth, and the experience of the candidate is sure to impress, and assuage any hesitation to hire.

 CREDITS -